 Yes, he was Greek on both sides of his family.

-Telly Savalas was born Aristotelis Savalas on January 21, 1922, in Garden City, New York, to Greek-American parents Christina (née Kapsalis), a New York City artist who was a native of Sparta, and Nick Savalas [Tsavalas], a Greek restaurant owner.
+Telly Savalas was born Aristotelis Savalas on January 21, 1922, in Garden City, New York, to Greek parents Nick and Christina (née Kapsalis) Savalas.
 One set of grandparents originated from Ierakas, Greece, in the Peloponnese.
 Savalas and his brother Gus sold newspapers and shined shoes to help support the family.

+Savalas was a very generous and compassionate man.
 In his capacity as producer for Kojak, he gave many stars their first break.
-He was considered by those who knew him to be a generous, graceful, compassionate man.
-He was also a strong contributor to his Greek Orthodox roots through the Saint Sophia and Saint Nicholas cathedrals in Los Angeles and was the sponsor of bringing electricity in the 1970s to his ancestral home, Ierakas, Greece.
+He was very proud of his Greek heritage, and he was also a strong contributor to his Greek Orthodox roots through the Saint Sophia and Saint Nicholas cathedrals in Los Angeles and was the sponsor of bringing electricity in the 1970s to his ancestral home, Ierakas, Greece.